nebulab/playbook/development/development-environment.html.md

 ---
 title: Development environment
+meta_description: >
+  Our goal at Nebulab is to standardize the development process for our team members and our clients.
+Here's our typical development setup!
 ---

 The setup phase is essential for passing from a virgin machine to a computer ready to work on Nebulab projects.
 Fundamental concepts: